-Until I visited Cornell University’s Sage Chapel in Ithaca, New York, I’d never been to a church that has a figure named Philosophia behind its main altar.
+I was totally charmed by this church that has a figure named Philosophia behind its main altar.
 What’s more, this thoughtful gentleman is surrounded by beautiful women representing other academic subjects, including mathematics, chemistry, theater, literature and music.

-Built in 1873, Sage Chapel was named after Henry Sage, a trustee at the university.
-Designed by Charles Babcock, a professor of architecture at the university, its mosaics, stained glass, and decorative motifs blend Christian iconography with symbols of learning in a way that totally charmed me.
+Built in 1873, Sage Chapel at Cornell University was named after Henry Sage, a trustee at the school.
+Designed by Charles Babcock, a professor of architecture at the university, its mosaics, stained glass, and decorative motifs blend Christian iconography with symbols of learning.

-I don’t think I’ve ever visited a place that so beautifully celebrates the sacredness of learning.
+I’ve never visited a place that so beautifully celebrates the sacredness of learning.
 We’ve almost totally lost that sense of the holy in academia, in this era when education is a tangled web of competing and often fractious secular interests.
 But the ancient Greeks wisely recognized that learning is a sacred endeavor.
 Education is a process of transformation that has the potential to bring great good to the world–and surely that is a mark of the spirit at work.

 Now there’s a parable that fits the scientific method, for it takes a lot of tries to get something right, either in a soul or in a lab.
 And we need good and noble hearts in our colleges and universities to germinate the seeds of learning so they bear good fruit.